 Many of the world’s leading asset owners and managers are members of the SASB Investor Advisory Group and recognize the need for investor-grade ESG and sustainability data.

-Hear from IAG members why they value financially-material sustainability data and SASB:
+Hear from founding IAG members why they value financially-material sustainability data and SASB:

 Ontario Teachers’ Pension Fund and Nordea Asset Management discuss with SASB and PRI how these firms are using SASB standards to fulfill their PRI signatory commitments.